tamylaa/clodo-framework/scripts/README.md

-# Lego Framework Scripts
+# Clodo Framework Scripts

-This directory contains organized scripts for the Lego Framework, categorized by functionality.
+This directory contains organized scripts for the Clodo Framework, categorized by functionality.

 ## Categories